 TiVo Stream 4K vs. Chromecast with Google TV

-The Chromecast runs the AmLogic S905D3 which has four ARM Cortex-A55 cores.
-It’s better suited for AI voice recognition in TV boxes eared more towards voice recognition, than the older S905Y2 CPU in the TiVo Stream 4K.
+The Chromecast runs the AmLogic S905D3, which has four ARM Cortex-A55 cores.
+It’s better suited for AI voice recognition in TV boxes geared more towards voice recognition than the older S905Y2 CPU in the TiVo Stream 4K.

-It’s reasonable to believe that the Chromecast will get more, and more frequent, updates to Android.
-Google has been known the prioritize it’s Pixel smartphones above other manufacturers, so we shouldn’t expect anything different here.
+It’s reasonable to believe that the Chromecast will get more frequent Android updates.
+Google has been known the prioritize its Pixel smartphones above other manufacturers, so we shouldn’t expect anything different here.

 Those updates aren’t always welcome, however.

-Still, the exclusive TiVo Stream app is a great alternative to the new Google TV launcher.
+Still, the exclusive TiVo Stream app is an excellent alternative to the new Google TV launcher.

-It’s not perfect, by any stretch.
-But it’s integrated channel guide, and ability to select, or exclude streaming services is a nice touch.
-I don’t normally like dedicated buttons on the remote, but it’s handy to be able to launch this directly, with a single button click.
+It’s not perfect by any stretch.
+But its integrated channel guide and ability to select or exclude streaming services is a nice touch.
+Usually, I’m not too fond of dedicated buttons on the remote.
+Still, it’s handy to launch this directly with a single button click.

-Bottom line: If you’re addicted to Google Assistant, or exclusively use voice search then the Chromecast may be the better option.
-However, with it’s live-TV integration, custom launcher that looks across all of your streaming services AND a lower price, the TiVo Stream 4K should be a better option for most people.
+Bottom line: If you’re addicted to Google Assistant or exclusively use voice search, Chromecast may be the better option.
+However, with its live-TV integration, a custom launcher that looks across all of your streaming services, AND a lower price, the TiVo Stream 4K should be a better option for most people.

 The Verdict: Is the TiVo Stream 4K Worth It?

-It normally lists for $39.99, but it’s regularly on sale for $29.99 from most major retailers.
-That gives you a great 4K streaming device at the same list price as the 1080p FireStick and around half the price of the Google Chromecast.
+It usually lists for $39.99, but it’s regularly on sale for $29.99 from most major retailers.
+That gives you a great 4K streaming device at the same list price as the 1080p FireStick and around half the cost of the Google Chromecast.

-With that you get a custom app that integrates all of your streaming services into one place, and has a built-in guide for live TV as well.
+With that, you get a custom app that integrates all your streaming services into one place and has a built-in guide for live TV.

-If you’re planning on using it to watch your own media through Kodi or Plex, performance isn’t outstanding.
+The performance isn’t outstanding if you plan to use it to watch your own media through Kodi or Plex.
 It’ll work, but there are better options.

-However, if you mostly use IPTV streaming services like Netflix, Amazon Prime or Sling TV, then the TiVo Stream 4K is a great device at an amazing price.
+However, if you primarily use IPTV streaming services like Netflix, Amazon Prime, or Sling TV, the TiVo Stream 4K is an excellent device at a fantastic price.

 Recommendations Across All of Your Apps: Get rid of the walls between what you watch.
 TiVo recommends your next favorite shows and movies based on what you love, not where they live.